Raster graphics: Data model

-The fundamental strategy underlying the raster model is the tessellation of a plane, into a two-dimensional array of squares, each called a cell or pixel (from "picture element").
+The fundamental strategy underlying the raster data model is the tessellation of a plane, into a two-dimensional array of squares, each called a cell or pixel (from "picture element").
 In digital photography, the plane is the visual field as projected onto the image sensor; in computer art, the plane is a virtual canvas; in geographic information systems, the plane is a projection of the Earth's surface.
 The size of each square pixel, known as the resolution or support, is constant across the grid.

 A single numeric value is then stored for each pixel.
 For most images, this value is a visible color, but other measurements are possible, even numeric codes for qualitative categories.
 Each raster grid has a specified pixel format, the data type for each number.
-Common pixel formats are binary, gray-scale, palettized, and full-color, where color depth determines the fidelity of the colors represented, and color space determines the range of color coverage (which is often less than the full range of human color vision).
+Common pixel formats are binary, grayscale, palettized, and full-color, where color depth determines the fidelity of the colors represented, and color space determines the range of color coverage (which is often less than the full range of human color vision).
 Most modern color raster formats represent color using 24 bits (over 16 million distinct colors), with 8 bits (values 0–255) for each color channel (red, green, and blue).
 The digital sensors used for remote sensing and astronomy are often able to detect and store wavelengths beyond the visible spectrum; the large CCD bitmapped sensor at the Vera C. Rubin Observatory captures 3.2 gigapixels in a single image (6.4 GB raw), over six color channels which exceed the spectral range of human color vision.

-Applications
+Uses

 Image storage

 Most computer images are stored in raster graphics formats or compressed variations, including GIF, JPEG, and PNG, which are popular on the World Wide Web.
 A raster data structure is based on a (usually rectangular, square-based) tessellation of the 2D plane into cells, each containing a single value.
 To store the data in a file, the two-dimensional array must be serialized.
 The most common way to do this is a row-major format, in which the cells along the first (usually top) row are listed left to right, followed immediately by those of the second row, and so on.

 In the example at right, the cells of tessellation A are overlaid on the point pattern B resulting in an array C of quadrant counts representing the number of points in each cell.
 For purposes of visualization a lookup table has been used to color each of the cells in an image D. Here are the numbers as a serial row-major array: